-- Length of drop period is ten days during fall/spring for full-semester courses and is a calculated proportional length for all other courses (see eLion "Course Drop Dates" application). - No signature(s) required. - No fee
+- Length of drop period is 6 calendar days during fall/spring for full-semester courses and is a calculated proportional length for all other courses.

-Process of Regular Drop/Add Period:

-- 1. On eLion using the "Drop/Add" application, or

-- 2. In person using a Registration Drop/Add Form.
+- No signature(s) required.

+- No fee

+Process:

+- 1. In the LionPATH Student Center, click the "Enroll" link under Academics, and then choose the "Drop subtab" to drop a course. - o View LionPATH Video Tutorial on How to Drop Courses - o Download LionPATH Tutorial in Microsoft Word on How to Drop Courses - 2.
+In person using a Registration Drop/Add Form.
 Submit the form to the department offering the course, the advising center or the Registrar's office.

+Late Dropping a Course

-- 3. The late drop period starts the day after the regular drop period and before the late drop deadline, (policy 34-89).
+Dropping a course after the regular drop period and before the late drop deadline, (policy 34-89).
 A student can drop a course with certain restrictions and requirements.
 They are:

 - No signature(s) required

 - \$6.00 fee for each transaction

 - Courses are recorded on the student record

-- Late drop credit limitations during academic career:

-- baccalaureate degree 16 credits

-- associate degree 10 credits

-- o nondegree 10 credits

-Process of Late Course Drop/Add Period:

-- 1. On eLion using the "Late Course Drop" application - 2.
+Process:

+- 1. In the LionPATH Student Center, click the "Enroll" link under Academics, and then choose the "Drop" subtab to a course. - View LionPATH Video Tutorial on How to Drop Courses - o Download LionPATH Tutorial in Microsoft Word on How to Drop Courses - 2.
 In person using a Registration Drop/Add Form.
 Submit the form to the department offering the course, the advising center or the Registrar's office.

 Changing your overall number of credits after your course begins can have financial implications.

-Before making any registration changes consult with your academic adviser.
+Before making any registration changes consult with your academic adviser and the Graduate Program Coordinator.

-- - When you are a full-time student and drop below full-time status, your overall number of credits changes.
+- When you are a full-time student and drop below full-time status, your overall number of credits changes.
 This can impact the tuition, fees, student aid, and refunds applied to your bursar account.
 Additionally, during the late drop period, the University assesses a \$6 per course processing fee for any course dropped or added.
 The tuition adjustment is determined by the effective date of the drop and is made according to Penn State's Tuition Adjustment Schedule.
-Visit the Tuition Adjustment Policy at: http://www.bursar.psu.edu/adjustments.cfm#PENALTY.
+Visit the Tuition Adjustment Policy at: the Bursar's website.
 If you are a full-time graduate student (i.e., 9 or more credits) who drops a course but still remains at full-time status, you will not incur the same impacts on your bursar account, as the tuition rate is flat once full-time enrollment is reached. - You will also want to investigate whether you are meeting the "Satisfactory Academic Progress" standards for federal financial aid programs when considering a course drop.
 Details about satisfactory academic progress is available at the Office of Student Aid website. - During the pre-semester period, you can add and drop courses as many times as needed to create a suitable schedule without the same financial implications.
 Please be mindful to check your tuition bill for updates if you make changes to your schedule (especially adding credits) after you have already paid your tuition bill.